 For years I have watched Microsoft complacently sit back and let their foothold on the mobile market slip away.
 Mobile innovation from Microsoft has been conspicuously absent for the past 5 years.
 If it were not for the rugged space I suspect Windows Mobile would have already gone the way of Palm – a slow agonizing death.
 And even the rugged mobile space is asking the question “When will you support Android?”

 Windows 8 is Microsoft’s last chance to resurrect Microsoft as a long-term viable mobile player enabling Microsoft to recapture marketshare.

 Potential Windows Phone 8 Impacts on Business

-1.Built-in Development Community, Tools and Resources
+Community, Tools and Resources

 Microsoft has a built-in community to develop and deploy applications.
 Microsoft has the resources and community to promote and encourage development of applications.
 The tight integration of Windows 8 and Windows 8 Phone will be an attractive choice for CIOs and IT Managers who are looking to fully integrate mobile devices and internal systems.